likekabin/sniff-paste_Pastebin-OSINT-Harvester/README.md

 	- `ip` -- stores ip with connectivity and extension to paste
 	- `phones` -- stores phone unmbers with extension to paste
 	- `secrets` -- stores secret type with extension to paste
+        - `ports` -- stores port scan info (port, status, service, version, ip)

+**Note**

+- Please don't use this project maliciously, it is meant to be an analysis tool